elastic/cloud-on-k8s/docs/design/0003-associations/0003-associations.md

 #### Service

 In the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource, `.spec.clusterIP` is written to by the service controller.
 This is writing into a subsection of a cluster-provided resource instead of being part of the `.status` sub-resource because it's also the source of truth for this IP (it's not stored anywhere else).
 The user may delete it to have a new one assigned or provide a custom one that should be used.
 This is a scenario where a user may provide an optional value which the system can generate a default for.

-### Implementation options:
+## Considered Options

 What follows is an overview of different implementation options with pros/cons.
 A diagram with the options is provided for convenience.